-- Only natural fibers like wool, alpaca, etc. will benefit from blocking
+- Only natural fibers like wool, alpaca, etc., generally benefit from blocking.

 Like most techniques, there are a ton of tools you can use to block.
 I don’t own many of these tools.
 For the most part, I substitute in other things I have around the house.
 When deciding whether to buy these tools below, just purchase what you think is best for your skill level.
 Will you be blocking a lot?
 Can you substitute the tools?
 It all depends on your personal preferences.

 Blocking mats are awesome because they have grids on them that can help when you’re measuring and tugging at your blocked item.
 You can also get a special blocking board or foam mat that serves the same purpose.

 T-pins work well with foam blocking mats.
-You can push the pins in to hold down whatever item you’re blocking and make sure it stays put.
+You can push the pins in so they hold down whatever item you’re blocking and make sure it stays put.

-I don’t knit socks often, but if I did, I’d probably buy these sock blocks.
+I don’t knit socks often, but if I did, I’d probably buy sock blocks like these.
 They come in a range of sizes, so you don’t have to do much adjusting after you slip your sock on it.

 I knitted my first sweater a few years ago.
 After every few wears, the rib at the bottom of the sweater starts to stretch out to the sides, making the sweater shorter and making my body look horrific in it.
 Here’s how I solved the shaping problem.